Triangle Wildlife Removal Podcast

 (919) 661-0722

-Are you looking for help with Chapel Hill flying squirrel removal services?
-In this podcast we will be discussing how flying squirrels colonize Chapel Hill attics, why they are so difficult to detect, and how one-way door exclusion is the most effective removal method.
-Flying squirrels are nocturnal, and most homeowners never see them.
-The first sign is usually scratching and scurrying overhead between midnight and dawn.
+Are you looking for help with Holly Springs flying squirrel removal services?
+In this podcast we will be discussing how flying squirrels invade Holly Springs attics in large numbers, why they are almost impossible to detect without an inspection, and how one-way door exclusion removes the colony humanely.
+Flying squirrels are strictly nocturnal.
+Most homeowners never see one.
+The first sign is rapid scratching and scurrying overhead between midnight and dawn.

-Chapel Hill's heavy hardwood canopy in Orange County gives flying squirrels short glide paths from trees to rooflines.
-These animals can cover over 150 feet in a single glide and need a gap of only about an inch and a half to enter.
-The National Park Service flying squirrel species profile documents their colonial nesting habits, meaning one opening can let in a dozen or more animals at once.
+Holly Springs neighborhoods like Sunset Ridge sit near wooded corridors that give flying squirrels direct glide paths to residential rooflines.
+These animals cover over 150 feet in a single glide and need only about an inch and a half to enter.
+The Connecticut DEEP flying squirrel fact sheet documents their colonial denning habits - a single gap in the soffit can admit a group of 15 or more animals.

-Common warning signs include concentrated droppings near the attic entry point, nesting material in soffit gaps, and a persistent musty odor.
-If the noise happens exclusively at night, you are almost certainly dealing with flying squirrels rather than gray squirrels.
+Warning signs include concentrated droppings near attic entry points, nesting debris packed into soffit gaps, and a musty odor in the attic space.
+If the sounds happen exclusively at night, flying squirrels are the most likely species.

 The Flying Squirrel Removal Process

-Flying squirrel removal in Chapel Hill starts with a thorough inspection of the attic and exterior to confirm the species and map every entry point.
-Because flying squirrels den in colonies, missing a single gap means the group will return.
+Flying squirrel removal in Holly Springs starts with a thorough inspection of the attic and exterior to confirm the species and map every entry point.
+Because flying squirrels den in colonies, missing one gap means the group will return.
 Our flying squirrel removal and exclusion page covers the full process.

 Here is what removal and exclusion involves: